-Notes: Market Capitalization as of June 1, 2023.
+Notes: Market Capitalization as of June 26, 2023.
 Shares Outstanding, Options, Warrants, and Restricted Share Units as of March 31, 2023.
 Ownership as of February 14, 2023.

 Each warrant entitles the holder to purchase one common share at an exercise price of \$0.60 at any time up to September 2026.
+Peer Index includes the peer group in the slide titled "Faraday Copper: Compelling Investment" within the Enterprise Value chart.